Car ownership

 Car ownership is the ownership of a car.
 Car ownership typically requires far fewer permits than driving that car on public roads (i.e. driver's license, car insurance, etc.).

 History

 Levels of ownership have risen significantly since automobiles were pioneered in the 19th century.
 The United States was the first country in which mass ownership became common and 60% of families owned a car in 1929.
 By the 21st century in the United States, there was, on average, a vehicle for every person of driving age and more vehicles than people with driving licenses.
-This level of ownership was so great that, in 2010, the total number of vehicles dropped significantly for the first time, falling by four million to 247 million.
+In 2010, the total number of vehicles dropped significantly for the first time, falling by four million to 247 million.

+In the United Kingdom, only 14% of households had access to a car in 1951.
+By 1971, this had increased to 45%, and by 2001, it was at 75% (with many households having more than one car).

-Overall, across the world, levels of ownership increased fourfold between 1950 and 1999, from 48 people per automobile in 1950 to just 12.
+Overall, across the world, levels of ownership increased fourfold between 1950 and 1999.

 Forms of ownership

 A car is typically a major purchase and so there are a variety of financial schemes to facilitate the purchase.
 These include hire purchase, company cars, trade-in and leasing.
 Other forms of provision which centralise the ownership as a service include rental, car sharing and vehicle hire.